samad-yar-khan/Scheduler/README.md

 #### Front End
 >The Front-End of the app is made on VanillaJS , no front-end framework have been used .
 #### Back End
 >The Back-End sever is made on NodeJS using Express framework .
 Mongo DB has been used as the date base and the Mongoose ODM has been used to communicate/make changes to the Data Base.
+EJS has been used as the view engine to add variable data to the webpages.

 ## Project Setup